eddiesTime/sme_app/raw_documentation.md

   StatelessElement createElement() => StatelessElement(this);
 ...
 ```

-_Code snippet 04: createElement method [[@CreateElementMethodStatelessWidget]](https://api.flutter.dev/flutter/widgets/StatelessWidget/createElement.html)_
+_Code snippet 04: CreateElement Method [[@CreateElementMethodStatelessWidget]](https://api.flutter.dev/flutter/widgets/StatelessWidget/createElement.html)_

 In reaction to the `createElement()` method Flutter mounts the `StatelessElement` onto the _Element Tree_.
-I will explain what the Element Tree is later in [section 130: _How does Flutter react to state changes?_](#flutter-does-flutter-react-to-state-changes).
+I will explain what the Element Tree is later in the section: [_How does Flutter react to state changes?_](#flutter-does-flutter-react-to-state-changes).
 For now, please bear with me.

 After the `StatelessElement` has been mounted, it asks its referenced `Stateless Widget`, in this case, the `Center` widget, to execute its `build()` method to build its children.
 The children, in this case, are only one child - `MyStatelessWidget`.